d180cf/tsumego.js/README.md

 [![Build Status](https://travis-ci.org/d180cf/tsumego.js.svg?branch=master)](https://travis-ci.org/d180cf/tsumego.js)

 It's a simplistic tsumego solver in JS that I write in my spare time.
 At the moment this solver doesn't implement any advanced algorithms and is able to solve only basic problems in which all possible moves (up to ~10) and the target are set manually.
-The plan is to implement the [lambda df-pn(r)](http://www.ijcai.org/papers07/Papers/IJCAI07-387.pdf) search and various static analysis algorithms.
+The plan is to implement the [lambda df-pn(r)](http://www.ijcai.org/papers07/Papers/IJCAI07-387.pdf) search, various [static analysis](https://webdocs.cs.ualberta.ca/~mmueller/ps/gpw97.pdf) algorithms and, perhaps, some [ANN](http://arxiv.org/abs/1412.3409) techniques.

 ```
   A B C D E F G H J